 ‘Of course not.
 That’s fantasyland.’

 ‘I want to put your mind at rest.
-With my own projects, I planned them, carried them out, knowing Amelie implicitly, even to where she was probably standing – and though I like the modus operandi of the girls, it’s still fitting in with someone else’s agenda.
+With my own projects, I planned them, carried them out, knowing Amelie implicitly, even to where she’d be standing at all critical moments – and though I like the modus operandi of the girls, it’s still fitting in with someone else’s agenda on my part.
 My sense of safety and my ego is too large for that.’

 ‘Understood.
 And you want to do one of your own again.’

-‘The Jennys will have to find their own living quarters, they’re enjoying the comfort zone too much and … well … it’s not doing either any good.’
+‘The Jennies will have to find their own living quarters, they’re enjoying the comfort zone too much and … well … it’s not doing either any good.’

 ‘Jenny B had a word with me, she knows that.
 Jenny A goes to Jan who’s back in Holland, let’s see how that pans out, Jenny B is going to do shorebound work from your old shop boat if you don’t mind, live aboard.’